 Another change was the addition of an emergency operations planner as a special assistant to the commander.
-Other divisions had added this position in the mid-1960s, but it had never been in 1972 and the "Day of 100 Tornadoes" in 1974.
+Other divisions had added this position in the mid-1960s, but it had never been a priority at the Huntsville Division since it had no geographic responsibilities to respond to disasters or civil defense emergencies other than internal responses.
+Despite this, the division had sent personnel to support some disasters - primarily Hurricane Agnes in 1972 and the "Day of 100 Tornadoes" in 1974.